Thick slabs of cauliflower steak are delicious, well seasoned, and very satisfying. The easiness of this recipe is an added bonus!

 - Preheat oven to 425 degrees F. Line a large baking sheet with foil.

 - Wash the cauliflower heads, trim the outer leaves and remove the core.
 Slice into 3/4-inch-thick slices.
-The outer slices will likely fall apart - save them for another cauliflower recipe.
+The outer slices will likely fall apart - you can simply roast them with the cauliflower steaks.
 Plan on getting 3 cauliflower steaks out of each cauliflower head.

 - Brush both sides of the cauliflower steaks with the olive oil.
 Sprinkle with the seasonings.
 Place on the prepared baking sheet and bake 15 minutes.
 Carefully turn, and bake 15 more minutes, until browned and fork-tender.